codencaffeine/DQN-Atari/README.md

 --------------
 ## Conclusion
-Therefor, updating the current Q network can be seen as policy evaluation step in reinforcement learning And updating the target Q_hat network which is my target network policy can be seen as policy improvement step of reinforcement learning.
+Therefore, updating the current Q network can be seen as policy evaluation step in reinforcement learning And updating the target Q_hat network which is my target network policy can be seen as policy improvement step of reinforcement learning.